airdrop-888/MoltyRoyale-AgentNoder/README.md

 Already have your License Key?
 Follow these steps to deploy your Swarm:

 1. **Download the App:** Navigate to the [Releases](https://github.com/airdrop-888/MoltyRoyale-AgentNoder/releases) tab.
-2. **Install:** Download the latest `Molty Swarm Command Center Setup.exe` and install the application on your Windows machine.
+2. **Install:** Download the latest `MoltyRoyale-Agent_Noder-setup230326-0.15.exe` and install the application on your Windows machine.
 3. **Authenticate:** Launch the app.
 You will be greeted by the secure `SWARM CONTROL` gateway.
 4. **Deploy:** Enter your purchased **KeyAuth License Key**, click `VALIDATE HWID`, and enter the Command Center.